• Skip to primary navigation

 2. Best Value: Buck Mason – Officer Short ($85)

-If $125 is too steep for those Grown and Sewn shorts, I encourage you to check out what i consider the best value heritage shorts: Buck Mason’s Officer Short.
-You’ll note names like ranger and officer in a lot of these shorts because they’re meant to be reminiscent of what law enforcement officers used to wear — in Buck Mason’s case, the military.
+If $125 is too steep for those Grown and Sewn shorts, I encourage you to check out what I consider the best value heritage shorts: Buck Mason’s Officer Short.
+You’ll note names like ranger and officer in many of these shorts because they’re meant to evoke what law enforcement officers used to wear—in Buck Mason’s case, the military.

-Slub might technically be a flaw, but it’s a flaw that many guys crave: it means it’s more human, it’s made in a more old fashioned manner.
-Many fabrics (especially denim) used to have more slub, but now most companies consider them faults, even though they don’t detract from the durability of the fabric.
+Slub might technically be a flaw, but it’s a flaw that many guys crave: it means the garment is more human and old-fashioned.
+Many fabrics (especially denim) used to have more slub, but now most companies consider them faults, even though they don’t detract from its durability.

 These shorts are not as burly as Grown and Sewn, but they’re still fairly hefty.
 It’s 100% twill, a pretty tough and densely woven kind of cotton fabric that I’ve found stretches a little more easily than canvas.
 But despite the heritage approach — which typically means it’s a very informal — these dress up fairly easily.